dpn-admin/DPN-REST/README.md

   EarthDover/dpnode/localsettings.py and configure as needed.
 * From EarthDiver/dpnode/ run `python manage.py migrate` **twice** the first time (It needs to run the base migrations than the local ones).

+### Dependencies

+* In development it will frequently require you to have some development libraries installed as well.

+  `>sudo apt-get install libpython3-dev, libyaml-dev`

 ## Setup SuperUser & Groups